icings/menu/docs/index.md

 As mentioned initially, in the default setup possible query strings are excluded from matching, which means a URL with query arguments can match regardless of the query string values that might be present in the request URL.

-If your example the current request URL is:
+If for example the current request URL is:

 ```
 /articles?filter=all